HealthIndicators/js-api/README.md

 ###Lite or Full?
 The JS API offers a "lite" version in addition to the full API.
 The lite version includes the bare necessities needed to work with the HIW API.
-If you are not interested in intellisense/code-completion and simply want some helpe functions and the basic framework required to interact with the API, then the lite version may work for you.
+If you are not interested in intellisense/code-completion and simply want some helper functions and the basic framework required to interact with the API, then the lite version may work for you.
 If you are using TypeScript, you will most likely want to use the full version of the JS API.
 The full API is fairly large, at around 500KB whereas the lite API is only 27KB.
 Future optimizations will hopefully decrease the size of the full API.